ludanortmun/itesm-mna-barred-galaxies/README.md

 The `bargal-classify` command can be used to detect bars in galaxies.
 As an argument, it requires a path to the dataset, which can be in CSV or FITS format.
 This dataset must contain at least the `name`, `objra` and `objdec` columns.

-By default, this will write a report to the `./data/output/report.csv` path, but can be overridden with the `-o | --output-path` option.
+By default, this will write a report to the `./data/output/report_{timestamp}.csv` path, where `{timestamp}` will be replaced with the timestamp at which the report was written.
+It can be overridden with the `-o | --output-path` option.

 ```bash